 SAGAL: No, no, no, tell me about the girls.
 I want to hear about the groupies.

 FERDOWSI: They're super nice, you know.

-SAGAL: You know you've made it.
-You're the flight director, Bobak.
+SAGAL: You're the flight director, Bobak.
 You're the guy in charge of landing, Adam.
 It flew there and it landed.
 Aren't you two guys out of a job now?

 STELTZNER: Well, Bobak is still going to work the surface mission because they still need, you know, flight directors for that.
 But I am certified out of a job.